 Courtney Weatherby is a research analyst with the Stimson Center’s Southeast Asia and Energy, Water, & Sustainability programs and Deputy Director of the Southeast Asia Program.
 Her research focuses on sustainable infrastructure and energy development challenges in Southeast Asia and the Indo-Pacific, particularly food-water-energy nexus issues in the Greater Mekong Subregion.
 Weatherby was lead author on a range of technical and policy studies including Thailand’s Energy Development Pathways with Pact , the IUCN report Sekong, Sesan, Srepok Basin Energy Profile, the Stimson Center report Mekong Power Shift, and the TRENDS Institution UAE Energy Diplomacy report.
 She supports the team’s data-driven work on the Mekong Infrastructure Tracker and has authored and co-authored numerous short pieces a range of online publications including Foreign Policy, The Bangkok Post, and China Dialogue.

 She served as a US-Japan-Southeast Asia Fellow at the East-West Center in Washington in early 2019, focusing her fellowship research on US-Japan collaboration on energy infrastructure in Southeast Asia.
-She has spoken publicly on panels at a variety of institutions including the Greater Mekong Forum on Water, Food, and Energy, the US-Asia Institute, and Chulalongkorn University.
-Before joining Stimson in 2014, Weatherby interned with the Center for Strategic International Studies, the State Department, and Human Rights Watch.
+She has spoken publicly on panels at a variety of institutions including the National Bureau of Asian Research’s Pacific Energy Summit and the Greater Mekong Forum on Water, Food, and Energy.
+Before joining Stimson in 2014, Weatherby worked briefly with the Center for Strategic International Studies, the State Department, and Human Rights Watch.
 She holds a M.A. in Asian Studies from the School of Foreign Service at Georgetown University and a B.A. in East Asian Studies with honors from Dickinson College.